imbricate/imbricate.io/index.md

 ## Develop with Imbricate

 Find out the fundamentals of the design of Imbricate framework.
-Learn how to build your own interface or staging core.
+Learn how to build your own interface or origin.

 See the [Develop with Imbricate](/develop) guide.